jkoschma/genexplain-platform/docs/source/Microarrays.md

 highlighted in red.

 In this chapter, the predefined workflows for DEG calculation with T-test and with hypergeometric analysis are described in detail.
-For a description of Limma and EBarray please refer to the sections 4.2.1 and 4.2.2, respectively.

 ### Detect differentially expressed genes with T-test